TittleLight/tittle-sdk-android/README.md

 Tittle uses Wifi to receive commands from your Android device.
 Tittle app has two ways to connect to wifi "Smart config" and "Standard config".
 The SDK only supports Standard config for the time being.

 Tittle Light support Smart Config or standard config for wifi configuration.
-This Framework now only support Standard Config.
+This SDK now only support Standard Config.

 - Step 1.
 Switch the Tittle Light to AP mode.